preston/hsp-marketplace-documentation/hsp-project/docs/ballots/HL7_HSP_R2_STU1_2019SEP/digital_rights_management.md

 This simple mechanism aims to provide the core capabilities for F/OSS and commercial products to co-exist under the same set of operational principles.

-The distinction is not as simple as “F/OSS vs commercial”, with exception cases and a broad grey area.
+The distinction is not as simple as "F/OSS vs commercial", with exception cases and a broad grey area.
 For example, consider the less common licensing cases:

 * F/OSS works that require upstream reporting.
 This may require entitlement management even though the upstream vendor does not require an external financial transaction to have taken place.
 * Entitlements to commercial works that cannot be purchased, and must be granted by the vendor.
 This may occur when a vendor: